Reservations

 The NEWHAMCO logo is seen on a 1929 souvenir flight ticket.
 On the reverse, writing noted the ticket was issued during Meredith Old Home Day, and that the 30-minute flight flew at 110 mph, at an elevation of 2800 ft.

 Before Irwin’s Winnipesaukee Gardens were built, the original seaplane base in Weirs Beach had been located on the other (northern) side of the Weirs Cafe.
 The photo below shows the seaplane base around 1925, shortly after it had relocated to its permanent position on the south side of the Weirs Cafe.
 Note the designation “US Air Mail” on the body of the seaplane.
 Earlier in 1925, Fogg had been granted the country’s first RFD airmail service contract.
 On August 1, 1925, Fogg began the “aero-marine” mail service, as it was called, delivering mail to ten points around Lake Winnipesaukee.
-Click here for an interesting article about the 1925 airmail service.
-The Weirs Times sells a colorized verision of the photo below here, and featured a front-page article about the base in its September 30, 2010 issue.
+A 1925 newspaper article about the service can be found here.
+The Weirs Times’ front-page article about the base in its September 30, 2010 issue featured a colorized version of the photo below.

 In 1938, the 1925 aero-marine service was commemorated during “National Air Mail Week” with this special rubber stamp which showed the route of the service.
 However, the 1925 service did not fly to Lakeport or Laconia.
 The 1925 service flew from Weirs Beach to Wolfeboro, then to Long Island and back to Weirs Beach, with various stops along the way.